separator image

 STEP 1

-Make Sure You and Your Partner are on the Same Page
+Make Sure You are on the Same Page

 You want to make sure your partner is going to say “yes,” when you have your surprise proposal.
 Because if you get down on one knee and they say no…that’s awkward for the both of you.